ucsc/gulp-html-encapsulator/README.md

-# HTML inliner
+# Create standalone HTML files

-Node.js tool to make encapsulated HTML files.
-It takes a folder of HTML/CSS/images and:
+Node.js tool to make encapsulated HTML files by combining HTML/CSS/images into one file.
+Given a folder of HTML/CSS/images this tool will:

-- Puts the external stylesheet into a `style` block
+- Put external stylesheets into a `<style>` block.
-- Converts linked images to dataURIs
+- Convert linked images to dataURIs.

-Creates a single HTML file with all of the previously external resources inline.
+## Instructions

 1. Clone this repository
 2. `cd` into this project directory and run `npm install`